 Pitcher Doyle Alexander played nearly two decades in the majors and put together a solid big league career, winning 194 games while spending time with eight different clubs.

-Alexander was selected by the Los Angeles Dodgers in the ninth round of the 1968 amateur draft and reached the majors three summers later, going 6-6 with a 3.80 ERA in 17 games for L.A.
+Alexander was selected by the Los Angeles Dodgers in the ninth round of the 1968 amateur draft and reached the majors three summers later, going 6-6 with a 3.80 ERA in 17 games with LA.
 He was traded to the Baltimore Orioles the following winter as part of the trade that brought Frank Robinson to the Dodgers.
 He spent four and a half years with the O's as a member of a pitching staff that included Jim Palmer and Mike Cuellar but only managed one winning season despite the fact that Baltimore was consistently one of the best teams in baseball during that time.
 Midway through the 1976 season, he was traded to the New York Yankees as part of the deal that brought Rick Dempsey, Scott McGregor, and Tippy Martinez to the Orioles.